terrancehah/whole-ios/docs/frontend-guidelines.md

 ## 15. SwiftUI Performance Best Practices
 - For large or complex SwiftUI views (such as quote carousels), extract subviews and break up complex expressions (e.g., ForEach with chained enumerated/prefix) into computed properties or helper views.
 - This approach is now used in `QuoteListView.swift` for the main TabView and overlays, resolving type-checking errors and improving code clarity.

+## 16. QuoteListView
+- All buttons use a corner radius of 12 and have consistent shadows for visual polish.
+- QuoteListView fills the entire screen for a modern, immersive experience.
+- Chinese quote text uses a lighter color from the palette for improved readability.
+- Duplicate buttons and error popups are removed for a cleaner UI.

 ---